Information for Prospective Playwrights

 We also believe in providing playwrights with a consistent, professional place to publish their work.
 If your play aligns with our vision, you’ll have a dedicated home for future scripts, eliminating uncertainty about where your next play belongs.

-Additionally, we invite our playwrights to contribute to Script Insights, where they can share reflections on their work and connect with directors and educators.
+Additionally, we invite our playwrights to contribute to Author Insights and Author Hour, where they can share reflections on their work and connect with directors and educators.
 Students engage more deeply with a script when they can hear about its themes and development directly from the playwright.

 You’ll also have access to hands-on support to help you promote your work.
-We host regular webinars on self-marketing strategies, and our dedicated staff member is here to assist with everything from soliciting reviews to building your online presence.
+We host regular webinars on self-marketing strategies, and our dedicated staff members are here to assist with everything from soliciting reviews to building your online presence.
 Our goal isn’t just to publish your script; it’s to help it reach directors, educators, and classrooms.

 Commissions & Development